 Be clear with expectations, but avoid "over-regulating".
 Company rules and policies need to be clear, concise and sensible.
 This means having them reviewed and reasonably critiqued.
 This is especially true for any sections outlining disciplinary actions that may be taken by the company.
 And avoid trying to create a policy for everything.
 Expect adults you employ to possess a degree of common sense and ethical integrity.

 Acknowledge and define digital conduct.
-The ubiquitousness of digital media and the constant need for security means this is a high priority item for company policies.
+The pervasiveness of digital media and the constant need for security means this is a high priority item for company policies.
 Providing clarity and a comprehensive overview of digital use and practices is essential.
 For example, include policies for Internet use while at work, and what can be posted on behalf of the company, or as an employee.